mariascrs/mariascrs.github.io/_posts/2023-01-09-splitsearcher.md

 In this blogpost, I'll give an overview of our new paper *An algorithm for efficient detection of $(N,N)$-splittings and its application to the isogeny problem in dimension 2* ([link](https://eprint.iacr.org/2022/1736)), with associated code available [here](https://github.com/mariascrs/SplitSearcher).
 This is joint work with Craig Costello and Sam Frengley.

 In this paper, we revisit the general superspecial isogeny problem in dimension 2, which asks an adversary to find an isogeny $$\phi: \text{Jac}(C) \rightarrow \text{Jac}(C'),$$ where $C$ and $C'$ are genus $2$ curves with superspecial Jacobians.
-The best known algorithm for solving this problem is due to Costello and Smith[^5].
+The best known algorithm for solving this problem is due to Costello and Smith [5].
-The general superspecial isogeny problem underlies the security of various isogeny-based protocols in two dimensions, such as the dimension 2 analogue of the CGL hash function[^3], which was proposed by Takashima[^15] and later extended by Castryck, Decru and Smith[^2].
+The general superspecial isogeny problem underlies the security of various isogeny-based protocols in two dimensions, such as the dimension 2 analogue of the CGL hash function [3], which was proposed by Takashima [15] and later extended by Castryck, Decru and Smith [2].
 As we are studying the general problem, we do not assume any knowledge of the degree of the isogeny or any (SIDH-like) torsion point information.
-Indeed, the superspecial isogeny problem *with* torsion point information can be solved in polynomial time[^11], thus making primitives such as the dimension 2 analogue of SIDH, G2SIDH[^8], insecure.
+Indeed, the superspecial isogeny problem *with* torsion point information can be solved in polynomial time [11], thus making primitives such as the dimension 2 analogue of SIDH, G2SIDH [8], insecure.

 # Some background on dimension 2 abelian varieties